How to Register Your Vehicle After Moving to Colorado

 - Payment for fees.
 Fees are based on a number of factors includind vehicle year and value.
 All fees may be paid in cash and most offices accept credit cards, but a small fee is charged.

-5. Put your new plates on your car - Colorado offers many different kinds of plates, including designer, military, and ulumni.
+Colorado offers many different kinds of plates, including designer, military, and alumni.
 Make sure to put the license plate with the stickers affixed to it on the rear of your vehicle and the other one on the front.

 - For more information about registering your car in Colorado as well as other vehicle info, visit the vehicle section of the Colorado Department of Revenue's website.